eborrallo/app-services-ts/README.md

 ```
 ***
 ## Storage Service
-The main porpouse of this service is to store files in a cloud storage, it can store files in all the providers compatible with S3.
+The Storage Service stores files in a cloud storage, compatible with S3 providers.
+It listens to a RabbitMQ queue and includes REST API endpoints for file management.

-It is listening with a rabbitMq queue and also has one endpoint using REST API:
+REST API endpoints:

 - [POST] /storage/upload : This endpoint is to upload a file to the cloud storage
 - [GET] /storage/retrieve/:id : This endpoint is to download a file from the cloud storage